lambda-dom/trisagion/docs/readme.md

 ##### A. 3.
 4. 3.
 2. The `either` parser and an alternative to `Alternative`.

-With the `Alternative` typeclass, we can write an `either` parser, that is more deserving of the name choice:
+With the `Alternative` typeclass, we can write the `either` parser that is more deserving of the name choice:

 ```haskell
 either :: Monoid e => Parser s e a -> Parser s e b -> Parser s e (Either a b)